MatthewWolff/TwitterScraper/README.md

 * run `python3 scrape.py` and add the arguments you desire.
 Try `./scrape.py --help` for all options.
   * `-u` followed by the username [required]
   * `--since` followed by a date string, e.g., (2017-01-01).
-Defaults to whenever the user created their twitter
+Defaults to whenever the user created their Twitter
   * `--until` followed by a date string, e.g., (2018-01-01).
 Defaults to the current day
   * `--by` followed by the number of days to scrape at once (default: 7)
     * If someone tweets dozens of times a day, it might be better to use a lower number
   * `--delay` followed by an integer.
 This will be the number of seconds to wait on each page load before reading the page
     * if your internet is slow, put this higher (default: 3 seconds)
+  * `--debug`.
+This will disable `headless` mode on the WebDriver so that you can watch it scrape.
+This is useful for assessing why it's unable to find tweets.
 * a browser window will pop up and begin scraping
 * when the browser window closes, metadata collection begins for all new tweets
 * when collection finishes, it will dump all the data to a `.json` file that corresponds to the twitter handle